QuTech-Delft/cQASM-spec/README.md

 Subcircuits
 -----------

-Code can optionally be organized into subcircuits as in 1.0.
-They are defined like this:
+Code can optionally be organized into subcircuits as in 1.0, although it should be noted that classical logic supersedes this, so they are considered deprecated.
+In any case, they are defined like this:

     .subcircuit_one
         x q[0]